Kazhuu/movelister/MANUAL.md

 Explanation of various columns:

-* Short Name: the name for the Modifier that is used during Details-view generation.
-In complex projects Actions could get a ton of different Modifiers, so it helps to keep this name as short as possible.
-Also, don't use a hyphen '-' in Modifier-names because this will confuse the boolean logic.
+* Short Name: the name of the Modifier.
+Actions could get a ton of different Modifiers in complex projects, so it helps to keep this name as short as possible.
+Supported characters are a to z, A to Z, 0 to 9 and underscore "_".
+Don't use regular space in Modifiers.

-* Full Name: an optional column where the user can give the Modifier a longer name if they want, just for readability.
+* Full Name: optionally, the user can give the Modifier a longer name for better readability.

-* Color: an optional column where the user gives a color to the Modifier.
-This color is used in Overview, and it can be helpful to visually group different Modifiers based on their type.
+* Color: optionally, the user can give a color to the Modifier.
+It can be helpful to visually group different Modifiers based on their type.
+For now, this color is only put to use in Overview.

-* Notes 1: an optional column where the user can write freeform notes about what a Modifier is and what it should do.
+* Notes 1: optionally, the user can write some freeform notes about the Modifier.

-* Filters: this column is where you write rules for how the various Modifiers work.
+* Filters: write rules about how the various Modifiers work on this column.
 To write a filter, either use the available Operators (as listed in the "Operators"-column) or the pre-made Functions (as listed in the "Functions"-column) to indicate how a Modifier can combine with other Modifiers.
-By default, all Modifiers combine with all other Modifiers, so by using Filters you can cull down the number of combinations to a more manageable amount.
+By default, all Modifiers freely combine with all other Modifiers, so Filters are necessary to cull the number of possible combinations to something more realistic.
 Note that the row where you write the formulas on doesn't matter.

-* Required: place a mark on this column next to a formula if you want that formula to be true for all generated Actions.
-See Case Example 1 near the start of this file for a good idea on how to use it.
+* Required: place a mark on this column next to some formula if you want it to sum with all other Modifiers in a more restrictive way.
+It essentially prevents the generation of Actions that do not fulfill the condition of the selected formula.
+See the tutorial in the above sections for a good idea on how to use it.

 * Operators: this column lists the available Operators in Movelister, it's just there for user reference.